spatial_enrichment_gradients_smi.Rmd

 spatialGE

-with outputs from the Visium workflow or the CosMx-SMI spatial
+compatible with outputs from the Visium workflow (i.e., Space Ranger) or

 In this tutorial, the functions STenrich